Valcucine in 's at Bosco Verticale

 The idea to “hide and reveal”, staple of Egidio Panzera's work, reflects on the choice to place a kitchen in a niche and complete it with the Special Element New Logica System, expression of Valcucine's technical research.
 Top lift-up door and downward sliding bottom door open and close, to reveal and hide when desired, all the back panel equipment, a patented element that can be set up as needed, with the option to accommodate the hood as well.

 With opened doors everything is ready to be used in the most practical and effective way, whereas, with closed doors, everything is hidden, bringing back the order in an instant.
-Apart from giving maximum functionality in the kitchen department, New Logica System creates an evocative scenario offering an amazing and unexpected entertainment for the guests.
+Apart from giving maximum functionality in the kitchen department, System creates an evocative scenario offering an amazing and unexpected entertainment for the guests.

 The Artematica kitchen introduced by Valcucine fits perfectly in the main architecture of the mansion characterized by furnishings that integrate into the walls to give shape to the space or hide, as in the case of the rooms, unexpected spaces.
 The swing doors covered in marble disappear into the wall without any solution of continuity, even the handles are concealed: concealing what should not be obvious is part of the design philosophy of the Egidio Panzera studio.
 An approach also supported by Valcucine, always committed to research that aims to re-think and re-imagine ergonomics.